A Young Retiree

-A Young Retiree (Noor pensionär) is a 1972 Soviet-era Estonian comedy film directed by Sulev Nõmmik and written by himself and Enn Vetemaa.
+A Young Retiree (Noor pensionär) is a 1972 Estonian comedy film directed by Sulev Nõmmik and written by himself and Enn Vetemaa.
 Together with Viimne reliikvia, Siin me oleme! and Mehed ei nuta, Noor pensionär is one of the most influential Estonian movies from the Soviet occupation era.

 Plot

 A former ballet artist (played by Ervin Abel) unexpectedly finds himself retired and begins searching for new place in life, eventually becoming a hired tutor of a mischievous teenage daughter of a powerful mother.